dimadesu/JavaSEBasic/README.md

 #Build

-Project can be built by executing `mvn clean install compile assembly:assembly` in the system command prompt from the project root directory.
+Project can be built by executing `mvn clean compile assembly:assembly` in the system command prompt from the project root directory.
 Executing this should compile sources and create the jar file `javaSEBasic-0.0.1.jar`.

 #Input